Program Category: PhD Programs

 Undergraduate training in one of the natural or physical sciences is required.
 It is also desirable that students have had at least a year of calculus, as well as courses in organic and physical chemistry, physics, genetics, biochemistry, and cell biology.
 Limited deficiencies in this background may be made up while in graduate school.

-Acceptance to the program is determined by a student’s academic background as well as consideration of prior research experience and GRE scores.
-The Graduate Record Examination (GRE) is required.
-The GRE Subject Test in biology, biochemistry, chemistry, computer science, or physics is strongly recommended.
+Acceptance to the program is determined by a student’s academic background as well as consideration of prior research experience.
+The Graduate Record Examination (GRE) is not required.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.